Railfanning in IndiaOn this page

 - Matunga has WR's premier loco restoration workshops; similarly, Golden Rock near Thiruchirapalli is SR's premier diesel loco restoration workshop.

-- In the same vein, it is possible to arrange for visits to the loco manufacturing units (Diesel Locomotive Works, Varanasi, and Chittaranjan Loco Works) with some advance preparation and correspondence with appropriate official staff there.
+- It is possible to arrange for visits to the loco manufacturing units (Benaras Locomotive Works, Varanasi, and Chittaranjan Loco Works) with some advance preparation and correspondence with appropriate official staff there.
 Do not expect to be able to walk in without notice: these places do not generally offer tours for the public.

 Q. Where can I see steam locos in India today?

-See the section on the last of steam.
+See the section on the last of steam and present day special runs and excursions.

 Q. Which loco sheds or workshops are good for catching sight of or photographing new locos, strange locos, old locos, etc.?